yVieta/cith/README.md

 ![Build Status][]

-Quad CI is a _simple_, _tiny_ and _beginner friendly_ Continuous Integration system written in Haskell.
+A fork of Quad CI for Continuous Integration

 ### Features